datafilter/clia/notes.md

 Clia options are intended to flag things as true.
 Eg use `--silent` instead of `--no-output`

-Defaults aren't included in clia, as all the number of ways to parse/use defaults would result in an api that is harder to use than just having the consumer setup his own defaults. _(consider for example supporting `docker run --rm -it -v ${pwd}:/temp` and `git pull -r`)_
+Defaults aren't included in clia, as all the number of ways to parse/use defaults would result in an api that is harder to use than just having the consumer setup their own defaults. _(consider for example supporting `docker run --rm -it -v ${pwd}:/temp` and `git pull -r`)_

 ## references